mdmogli/puppet-exam-prep/content/Language/resource_default_statements.md

 ```

 ### behavior
-Each resource type that omits a given attribute uses that attribute’s default value.
+In this example, each "exec" resource that omits a given attribute uses that attribute’s default value, such as, path, environment, logoutput adn timeout.